The 3-Step Guide to Scoping a Bot Project That Gets Results

 On top of this, expect the overall number of contacts in all channels to slightly increase as you will be reaching out to more people.

 This article has outlined the basis you need to make informed decisions on where you should invest your resources to implement a conversational AI solution – from identifying the use case to mapping each user story and assigning value to it.

 The result is a clear business case that will allow you to start a solid conversational AI journey by aligning the organization’s resources to drive the project in a clear direction.

 This is the only way to be successful.

 When you build with Teneo, get the support you need to execute your first use case and start providing exceptional automated support to your customers.

-Get in touch to find out how we can support your organization with your chatbot project.
+Get in touch to find out how we can support your organization with your bot project.